Rishabh672003/Programming-Notes/README.md

 If you want to contribute to the repository don't be afraid to open a PR if its good, We will most definitely merge it.
 Thanks for your time.

+Now at least all the CPP notes are hosted on this website - https://rishabh672003.github.io/Programming-Notes/

 ## Credits

 For CPP notes: Credit to [developer-roadmap](https://github.com/kamranahmedse/developer-roadmap) and [roadmap.sh](roadmap.sh), I followed there roadmap and